The-Hip-Hip-Arrays/design-session/README.md

 # Design-session
 Newsletter sign up sheet

-* What would your overall app do?

-Collect sign up data for a coding newsletter.

-* Who is your user?

-Developers or future developers

-* Why do they need to input data?

-So we can send them the newsletter and segmentate the information.
-Targeted campaigns based on language or gender.
-Collect suggestions from free text box.

-* When/Where are they going to be inputting data?

-At a meetup or event.
-After clicking the link on our website.

-* How are they going to input data?
-(Mobile device)

-Checkboxes, dropdowns, text area

-* How will you enhance the user experience?

 ## What?
 Webform to collect sign-up data for daily coding newsletter aimed at developers or future developers.